vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 (199669).

-Atha ca yo vā to vā bhaganāḥ bhavantu yadā yo'msa nipuņairupa labhyante tadā sa ova krāntipātaḥ.
+Atha ca yo vā to vā bhaganāḥ bhavantu yadā yo'msa nipuṇairupa labhyante tadā sa ova krāntipātaḥ.

 Translation :-"What Muðjāla and others have mention ed as 'Ayano Calana', is nothing but the motion of this .. equinoctial point.
 According to their view the number of revolution in a Kalpa is 199669 (yielding annul rate of 59".9).
 Let whatsoever be the number of revolutions, whatever amount is obtained by expert observers is the angle of precession for that time.”